RxLaboratory/Ramses/src-docs/docs/addons/maya.md

     if item.itemType() != ram.ItemType.SHOT:
         return

-    # Now we can do what we need using the RamAsset object and the RamStatus object
+    # Now we can do what we need using the RamAsset object, the RamStatus object and the RamStep object
-    doSomething( item.shortName(), item.group(), status.completionRatio, status.user)
+    doSomething( item.shortName(), item.group(), status.completionRatio, status.user, step.shortName())
     # etc.

 # Finally, we just need to add the callbacks to the status list